Published on

 Both solutions offer many third-party native integrations that can easily be plugged in without code.

-Airtable also offers dozens of native integrations with tools such as Salesforce, Zendesk, Asana, Evernote, GitHub, Miro… However, one of the most powerful possibilities available is the power to use Airtable as a data source for software such as Softr, turning your Airtable into a literal backend database that can fuel fully-functioning web apps without code.
+Airtable also offers dozens of native integrations with tools such as Salesforce, Zendesk, Asana, Evernote, GitHub, and Miro.
+However, one of the most useful possibilities available is the power to use Airtable as a data source for software such as Softr, turning your Airtable base into a backend database that can fuel fully functioning business apps without code.

-This allows you to create anything from a website to a client portal or a community hub by putting together a web app in a few minutes using a drag-and-drop interface, without code.
-For this extremely powerful reason, Airtable has to be the top choice when it comes to integrations.
+This allows you to create anything from a client portal to an internal tool or a community hub by putting together a business app in a few minutes using Softr's interface builder, with granular user permissions, native Softr Workflows for automation, and an AI Co-Builder that can set up pages and blocks from a plain-language description.
+Notion works the same way as a Softr data source, so document-first teams aren't left out.
+Still, because of Airtable's stronger relational structure, Airtable has to be the top choice when it comes to integrations.

 Security